-1) Increase visibility of Transfer Students
+- 1) Increase visibility of Transfer Students - 2) Help foster a presence on campus recognized by the majority of the student body - 3) Work to remove the stigma associated with being a transfer student - 4) Hold events to promote and engage the transfer community - 5) Provide a community for transfer students to help maintain and improve their health & wellness - 6) Advocate CAPS resources for incoming students - 7) Hold Awareness Events/Panels for Transfer Students - 8) Enhance preparedness of entering UCSB Transfer Students - Work with Transfer Student Center to advocate for academic resources for incoming transfer students - 10) Prioritize on-campus housing opportunities for transfers. - 11) Increase collaboration between AS and the university to improve the transfer student experience. - 12) Peer-to-Peer support and mentoring from fellow transfer students. - 13) Exist as a faculty-student liaison to talk about academic issues transfer students face. - 14) Work with Transfers from other UC's to advocate for Statewide Transfer Student Rights through the UC Transfer Student Coalition. - 15) Keep in contact and collaborate with Santa Barbara City College to assist transfer planning to transfer to UCSB. - 16) Work with the UCSB Orientation Program to collaborate on Transfer Orientation Programs. - 17) Work with Admissions Program to assist and accompany them during Community College Outreach. - 18) Plan, coordinate, and hold the annual Transfer Student Graduation through the Transfer Graduation Committee. - 19) Each board member is required to plan and coordinate (3) events per quarter with the exception of the Transfer Intern which is only required to hold (0) events per quarter.
+A comprehensive plan for each event is due to be submitted to the Co-Chairs two (2) weeks before the event date.

-- 2) Help foster a presence on campus recognized by the majority of the student body - 3) Work to remove the stigma associated with being a transfer student - 4) Hold events to promote and engage the transfer community - 5) Provide a community for transfer students to help maintain and improve their health & wellness - 6) Advocate CAPS resources for incoming students - 7) Hold Awareness Events/Panels for Transfer Students - 8) Enhance preparedness of entering UCSB Transfer Students - 9) Work with Transfer Student Center to advocate for academic resources for incoming transfer students - 10) Prioritize on-campus housing opportunities for transfers - 11) Increase collaboration between AS and the university to improve the transfer student experience - 12) Peer-to-Peer support and mentoring from fellow transfer students - 13) Exist as a faculty-student liaison to talk about academic issues transfer students face. - 14) Work with Transfers from other UC's to advocate for Statewide Transfer Student Rights through the UC Transfer Student Coalition. - 15) Keep in contact and collaborate with Santa Barbara City College to assist transfer planning to transfer to UCSB. - 16) Work with the UCSB Orientation Program to collaborate on Transfer Orientation Programs. - 17) Work with Admissions Program to assist and accompany them during Community College Outreach. - 18) Plan, coordinate, and hold the annual Transfer Student Graduation through the Transfer Graduation Committee. - 19) Each board member is required to plan and coordinate (2) events per quarter with the exception of the Transfer Intern which is only required to hold (1) event per quarter.
-A comprehensive plan for each event is due to be submitted to the Chair and Co-Chair by week (1) of each following quarters: Fall Quarter, Winter Quarter, Spring Quarter. - 20) Serve as a bridge between Associated Students University of California, Santa Barbara and Santa Barbara City College Student Government in order to collaborate with one another. - 21) Run the TIPS Program in collaboration with them throughout the year. - G) Duties and powers of Chair and Co-Chair: - 1) Schedule, attend and oversee all weekly meetings of the Committee, or send a proxy when unable to attend. - 2) Be the official spokesperson for the committee
+- 20) Serve as a bridge between Associated Students University of California, Santa Barbara and Santa Barbara City College Student Government in order to collaborate with one another. - 21) Govern the subcommittee (Transfer Graduation) to host the annual transfer graduation ceremony. - 22) Govern the subcommittee (Underground Scholars Initiative) to provide a mentor program for previously incarcerated students. - 23) Govern the subcommittee (Social Media Team) to increase visibility to the transfer community.